RobertBarnhoorn/coffeebot/README.md

 ## Roadmap
 In order of priority:
-1. **Optimal structure placement:** Implement optimisation algorithm to position structures in rooms.
+1. **Optimal structure placement:** Implement an optimisation algorithm to position structures in rooms.
 I'm working on an evolutionary algorithm to solve this
 2. **Behaviour Trees:** Re-implement the current ~shitty~ highly-adapted decision architecture using Behaviour Trees